-CARROTS STICKS SERMONS Shift the focus of M&E from 'controlling' to 'learning' Build forums for local and central level administrators to compare and contrast their experiences (e.g. benchmark across jurisdictions!)
-High-level recognition of good or best practice Budgetary incentives for high performance Performance contracts for civil servants & M&E as one criterion for staff recruitment, promotion, and certification Ensuring that data providers understand how their data are used and the importance of providing accurate and timely data Training for programme managers and staff Enact laws, decrees, or regulations mandating M&E & formal requirements for the planning, conduct, and reporting of M&E Withhold part of funding from units that fail to conduct M&E Achieve greater transparency by regularly publishing information on all programmes' objectives, outputs, and service quality Set challenging but realistic performance targets Involve civil society in M&E of government performance-results in pressures for better performance and accountability Use of examples of influential M&E to demonstrate its utility and cost-effectiveness Frequent repetition of message of support to and use of M&E at all meetings Awareness-raising, network building and training on M&E function and its use to deliver better services Support for M&E from multilateral and bilateral donors in their loans to governments-highlights and endorses M&E
+CARROTS STICKS SERMONS Shift the focus of M&amp;E from 'controlling' to 'learning' Build forums for local and central level administrators to compare and contrast their experiences (e.g. benchmark across jurisdictions!)
+High-level recognition of good or best practice Budgetary incentives for high performance Performance contracts for civil servants &amp; M&amp;E as one criterion for staff recruitment, promotion, and certification Ensuring that data providers understand how their data are used and the importance of providing accurate and timely data Training for programme managers and staff Enact laws, decrees, or regulations mandating M&amp;E &amp; formal requirements for the planning, conduct, and reporting of M&amp;E Withhold part of funding from units that fail to conduct M&amp;E Achieve greater transparency by regularly publishing information on all programmes' objectives, outputs, and service quality Set challenging but realistic performance targets Involve civil society in M&amp;E of government performance-results in pressures for better performance and accountability Use of examples of influential M&amp;E to demonstrate its utility and cost-effectiveness Frequent repetition of message of support to and use of M&amp;E at all meetings Awareness-raising, network building and training on M&amp;E function and its use to deliver better services Support for M&amp;E from multilateral and bilateral donors in their loans to governments-highlights and endorses M&amp;E